Reviews You Can Rely On

 Our Verdict

-It's not the least expensive jacket in our lineup, but the Marmot Fordham is certainly the best deal.
-This rugged-style down puffer brings a ton of value to the table by way of its warmth, comfort, and construction quality.
-The Fordham is an everyday winter jacket that synthesizes three vibes — urban, outdoors, and workwear.
-A closer look revealed good insulation, warm protection, durable construction, and a compelling suite of features.
+It's not the least expensive jacket in our lineup, but the Marmot Fordham is a rugged down puffer that brings a ton of value to the table by way of its warmth, comfort, and construction quality.
+We have tested multiple versions of this jacket and found that the latest model of the Fordham remains a superb everyday winter jacket.
+A stylish blend of urban workwear feels at home almost anywhere, and a closer look revealed good insulation, warm protection, durable construction, and a compelling suite of features.
 Put all this together, and we get a solid contender that provides excellent value and all-around performance in a winter jacket.

 REASONS TO BUY